Don't have the time to read? Listen to the audio transcript of this post:

 - Obtain written permission from the site owner

 - Take your own photo with a camera and this to trace or

 - Go through site that offers free commercial image use that also includes alterations.

-I used an image of an old Volkswagen from Pexels.com, traced it by hand in AI using my Wacom graphics tablet, added the accents on the vehicle and free hand the tree on top and this is the outcome.
+I used an image of an old Volkswagen from Pexels.com, traced it by hand in AI using my Wacom graphics tablet, added the accents on the vehicle, free-handed the tree on top and this is the outcome.
 Pretty simple, right?

 So even though tracing images has a negative connotation, it actually can be used in a very good, legal way that can improve your design.
 Using images as the foundational shape for your design:

 - Gives you a starting point which is especially beneficial when you are a beginner

 - Saves you on design time so you can focus your skills on another more intricate or complicated part of the design.

 - You now have the potential to create any shape imaginable - even if you're first starting out.